pybites/pybites.github.io-source/content/wooden.md

 These are the kinds of important mindset lessons we include in our _PyBites Developer Mindset_ coaching program.

-If you want to be coached on mindset in addition to Python and software development, [book a strategy session with us](https://pybit.es/apply).
+If you want to be coached on mindset in addition to Python and software development, [book a Strategy Session with us](https://pybit.es/apply).

 Don't ignore the **mindset** side of things, it's as important (if not more important) as the technical skills!